Rebecca Hazlewood: Early life

-Hazlewood was born in Wales and grew up in Kingswinford, West Midlands.
-She is of Anglo-Indian descent and attended King Edward VI College in Stourbridge.
-She earned a BA in English Literature from Bretton Hall College, an affiliate of the University of Leeds.
+Hazlewood was born in Wales and grew up in the Black Country, West Midlands.
+She attended King Edward VI College in Stourbridge at age 16, studying theatre and English.
+She earned a BA in English Literature with honours from Bretton Hall College, affiliated with the University of Leeds, where she devised and toured original plays, including performing in the surrealist play Stand Up Mike Tarbuck at the Edinburgh Festival.

 Career

-Hazlewood was scouted by fashion designer Caryn Franklin to model on BBC's The Clothes Show while skipping school, marking her first television appearance.
-She began acting in British television, appearing in Liverpool One (1998) and Second Sight (1999).
-From 2001 to 2003, she had a regular role as Beena Shah in the ITV soap opera Crossroads.
+Hazlewood began her career after being scouted to model on BBC's The Clothes Show while at school.
+She transitioned to acting with early British television roles, including Janey in Liverpool One (1998), Talia Ahmed in Second Sight (2000) alongside Clive Owen, and a regular role as Beena Shah in the ITV soap opera Crossroads (2001–2003).